1 (New York City Subway service)

-The 1 line operates 24 hours daily between Van Cortlandt Park–242nd Street in Riverdale, Bronx and South Ferry in Lower Manhattan, making all stops along the full route at all times.
+The 1 operates 24 hours daily between Van Cortlandt Park–242nd Street in Riverdale, Bronx and South Ferry in Lower Manhattan, making all stops along the full route.

 The modern 1 train has always run up to Van Cortlandt Park in the Bronx, but its route below 96th Street has varied through the years.
 Initially, there were two main service patterns south of 96th Street: a local service to South Ferry in Manhattan, and an express service to Brooklyn.
 The express service was discontinued in 1959.
 From 1989 to 2005, the 1 ran in a skip-stop service pattern during rush hours, with the 9 providing the complementary skip-stop service on the same route.
 The 1 and 9 trains were rerouted after the September 11 attacks in 2001; although they had mostly resumed their normal route by 2002, the 1 train skipped the Cortlandt Street station until 2018.